Little Olympians Earn Medals in Gym Class

 Third graders puff out their chests with pride during the closing ceremony.
 Photo by Sarah Lee and Youni Choi.

-Sarah Lee, Sports Reporter and Design & Communications
+Sarah Lee, Sports Reporter and Multimedia Editor

 Coinciding with the official Winter Olympics in Beijing, Mr. Purdy hosted a kid-friendly athletic event for K-5 students.
 He noted that “the wider international PE community on Facebook is always showing [off] the Winter Olympics [activities] they are doing at their schools.”
 With this influence and his own inspiration, the gym teacher hosted his own little Olympics.
 The sports featured were scaled-down simulations of the real sports – skiing with thin scarves, a “bobsled” race with scooters, curling with discs, and a biathlon with small, soft balls.